bhasarma/mlcoursezoom-camp/notes/08-deep-learning/02-tensorflow-and-keras.md

 # 8.2 Tensorflow and Keras

-Tensorflow is a library (more like a framework) for doing deeplearning.
-It is an end-to-end open source machine learning platform.
-It can do other things, but main focus for this library is deep learning.
+**Tensorflow** is a library (more like a framework) for doing deeplearning.
+In addition to it, there are several popular libraries and frameowrks for deep learning.
+Some of them are: PyTorch, Keras, FastAI, OpenCV's DNN module etc. Tensorflow is an end-to-end open source machine learning platform.
+This means, it offers everything needed for the entire machine learning workflow, from data handling to model deployment and monitoring in one unified ecosystem.
+Main focus for this library is deep learning.
 So, Tensorflow is a library for training deep learning models.

-Keras is a higher level abstraction on top of tensorflow.
+**Keras** is a higher level abstraction on top of tensorflow.
 Inside Tensorflow, we have Keras, which is a libraray.
 It provides higher level abstraction which helps to create, train and use neural networks.
 Officila website of tensorflow is: [https://www.tensorflow.org/] (https://www.tensorflow.org/).

 **Installing Tensorflow**
 Tensorflow doesn't come with Anaconda.
 If we use Anaconda, we don't have tensorflow.